 It's summertime, and the driving is easy.
-Or at least it will be if you have the proper auto insurance.
+Or at least it will be if you have sufficient car insurance coverage.
 Before you take to the open road, check your insurance policy or call your insurer to make sure you have the coverage you need.

 Here are some common summer driving hazards you might encounter, and the types of car insurance you should have for each emergency.

-1. You're stuck in the sand at the beach and need a tow.
+1. Your car is stuck in the sand at the beach and needs a tow.

-2. Your canoe flies off the roof of your car and hits another vehicle.
+2. Your canoe or kayak flies off the roof of your car and hits another vehicle.

 3. You get in a wreck while you're towing your boat.